m4po5/Colony-Sim/README.md

 ## Technical Desicions
 ### Main Loop
 - Decoupled from UI to allow Browser go to sleep and the game to catch up with time when the user tabs back in.
-- :exclamation: Careful use of Events is adviced to prevent bombarding the browser in that scenario!
+- :exclamation: Careful use of Events is advised to prevent bombarding the browser in that scenario!

 ### Custom Add/Remove Events
-- dynamicall triggered and managed by game engine
+- dynamically triggered and managed by game engine
   - > JS is designed to look at user-driven events like clicking and input.
-- trade-off between massively improved maintainability and slight increase of potential overlaod after sleep time.
+- trade-off between massively improved maintainability and slight increase of potential overload after sleep time.